Who we are and what we do

 - other types of lawyer, such as registered foreign lawyers (RFLs) and registered European lawyers (RELs).

 We are not the only regulatory body within the legal profession, as there are different types of legal professionals regulated by other regulatory bodies—read more about where we fit with other approved regulators.

 What we do

 We set the Principles and a Code of Conduct that those regulated by us have to abide by in order to provide legal services.
-We take an outcomes-focused, risk-based approach to regulation, to make sure that individuals and firms that we regulate operate independently and with integrity in the interests of their clients and in the wider public interest.
+We make sure the individuals and firms we regulate operate independently and with integrity in the interests of their clients and in the wider public interest.

 We supervise firms and individuals who are regulated by us, and can take enforcement action against those caught breaching our Principles.
 We have a range of legal powers that enable us to take a variety of different actions according to the severity of the breach and the risk posed to the public and the profession.
 For example, we can

 - issue a warning about future conduct

 - impose a disciplinary sanction, such as a fine